carapace-finance/website/docs/protocol-mechanics/protection_sellers.md

 ### Premium Payments

 Primary source of yield for sellers is by collecting premium payments made by buyers.
-This yield can vary based on several factors such as level of risk in underlying pools, duration of capital provided, amount of protection being bought etc. With sufficient premium and a reasonably low leverage ratio ceiling (see detailed explanation of leverage ratio in our White Paper), protection sellers will be able to earn high yields.
+This yield can vary based on several factors such as level of risk in underlying pools, duration of capital provided, amount of protection being bought etc. With sufficient premium and a reasonably low leverage ratio ceiling (see detailed explanation of leverage ratio in our White Paper [here](/WhitePaper/#premium-pricing), protection sellers will be able to earn high yields.

 ### Rehypothecation